muratk5n/thirdwave/en/README.md

 ---

-No country who can do CSP / solar, should go for nuclear.
+No country who is able to do CSP / solar, should go for nuclear.
 Especially in the EU.

-Nukes are "mildly toleratable" category for me, not "will support with a glee" category.
+Nuke power are "tolerable" category for me, not "will support with a glee" category.

 ---